PrimeDAO/deals-docs/published-md-files/architecture.md

 - Two DAOs (Primary DAO and Partner DAO) are involved.
 - Deal clauses can be discussed by the Proposal Lead and the Deal Representative(s).
 - Deal can be modified by the Proposal Lead.
-- Edits to the deal automatically resets all votes that have been already casted.
+- Edits to the deal automatically reset all votes that have been already cast.
 The only edit that won’t reset all votes is changing a deal's privacy settings (e.g. from private to public).
-- Voting the deal is possible by the Deal Representative(s).
+- Voting on the deal is possible by the Deal Representative(s).
 - In this phase, voting is in progress (voting rules can be found <a href="/documentation/VoteonaDeal">here</a>).
 When the majority of the Deal Representative(s) for each DAO have favorably voted for the deals, the deal can go in the Funding phase initiated manually in the UI by the Proposal Lead.

 `Funding` (in Progress)